DataONEorg/dataone-web/content/community/community.md

   id: ''
 - title: DataONE Community Meeting
   intro: |-
-    We are excited to update the DataONE Community on soon-to-be-released products and services as part of our upcoming DataONE Community Meeting.
-Join us online **August 11th - 13th 2020** for one or all of nine 90 minute sessions focused on program updates, repository network meetings, feature tutorials and more.
-Registration is free.
+    This year's online community meeting happened **August 11th - 13th 2020** and included new service announcements, program updates, repository network meetings, feature tutorials and more.
+    Content from the meeting will be available soon.
   template: section
   type: card
   background: topography